rebelin/TicTacToe/README.md

 # TicTacToe (Java version)
-Dec 2017
-AP Computer Science HW: 2D Array Practice

-Simulates a two-player tic-tac-toe game.
+Simulates a two-player tic-tac-toe game for 2D Array practice in Java.